Teaching Health & Physical Education

 7 Sisters Homeschool: High School Health for the Whole Person

 High School Health for the Whole Person is a comprehensive health curriculum that includes a PDF textbook and tests.
 The first part of the course covers physical health.
 This section includes body systems, disorders of the body systems, nutrition, benefits of exercise, and much more.
 The second part covers mental, emotional, and spiritual health.
 Some topics in this section are emotional wellness, mental health, relationships, and substance abuse.
 The three authors of this course are all experts in their fields.
 Marilyn Groop has a Bachelor of Science in Physical Therapy and is a licensed physical therapist.
 Vicki Tillman holds a Master of Arts in Counseling.
 Joel Hayes holds a B.S. in Sports Administration and is a NASM Certified Personal Trainer.
+The course takes 30 to 32 weeks to complete and is worth one high school credit.

 Nutrition 101: Choose Life!